Training Adaptive Reconstruction Networks for Blind Inverse Problems

+When looking at Table~\ref{tab:family_table}, we see that the P\&P approach is outperformed uniformly by both unrolled networks trained on a family and on a fixed operator.
+The drop lies between $1$ and $2$dB for the MRI experiments, about $1$dB for the deblurring experiments and less than $1$dB for the CT experiments.
+This suggests that for a given reconstruction architecture, it is beneficial to train the proximal networks for a specific task rather than using a \emph{universal} denoiser, as is the case in P\&P. \rev{This observation should be carefully examined with recent progress in diffusion models \cite{graikos2022diffusion}.} Notice however, that compared to the off-diagonal elements of Table~\ref{tab:single_table} which correspond to a network trained on a fixed operator and evaluated with a different one, the P\&P approach is still really competitive and likely preferable.

-Notice however, that FU does not extrapolate well to problems completely different from the ones it was trained for.
+We also want to mention that FU does not seem to extrapolate well to problems completely different from the ones it was trained for.
 Indeed, we trained FU for an MRI reconstruction problem and tested it for a deblurring application.
-There, the plug\&play approach was considerably more consistent.
-In a sense, we can see the proposed training as an intermediate step between the plug\&play approach (adaptable to all inverse problems) and the traditional training of reconstruction networks (perfectly adapted to a single operator).
+In this application, which is not reported in this paper, the P\&P approach was considerably more consistent.
+In a sense, we can see the proposed training as an intermediate step between the P\&P approach (adaptable to all inverse problems) and the traditional training of reconstruction networks (perfectly adapted to a single operator).

-\paragraph{Reuse \& Regularize (R\&R)} Finally, the R\&R approach does improve the results by up to $1.5$dB compared to a model trained on a single operator.
+\paragraph{Reuse \& Regularize (R\&R)} Finally, the R\&R approach applied in MRI can improve the results for some problems compared to a model trained on a single operator.
 However, it seems that our simpler training approach provides significantly better results.
-Notice that R\&R has a wider scope since it also deals with unknown perturbations of the forward operator (i.e. blind inverse problems), while we only consider the non blind case in this section.
+Hence, we did not consider this alternative for the CT and deblurring problems.